stevetorr/wannier_shift/docs/profile.md

 #### Parquet + Spark.sql

 In order to improve the execution time, we turned to the [parquet format](https://spark.apache.org/docs/latest/sql-programming-guide.html#parquet-files).
-A single script first created a parquet file with data partitioned according to orbital indices (atom_from_index and tom_to_index), read and registered the partitioned table as a temporary view, and ran spark.sqp on it.
+A single script first created a parquet file with data partitioned according to orbital indices (atom_from_index and atom_to_index), read and registered the partitioned table as a temporary view, and ran spark.sql on it.
 The following is the execution time of each operation, for again, 11-11 coupling.

 <img src="figures/m4.4xlarge2.png">
 <img src="figures/m4.4xlarge_table.png">